fAtsteD/reporting/README.md

     -   suburl-init - related suburl to the some of part
     -   suburl-get-report - related suburl to the some of part
     -   suburl-add-task - related suburl to the some of part
-    -   suburl-page-login - related suburl to the page
 -   default-type - default type, setted if task does not have
 -   default-project - default project, setted if task does not have